amerck/bhr-docker/docs/bhr_install.md

            }
     }

+!!!note
+    Do not modify the `proxy_pass` variable.
+This name is used internally by Docker, and changing this can cause BHR to break.

 Make sure to modify the server_name to the name of your server in this file.
 Also, if you imported your own keys, make sure to change the .crt and .key file names to match your certificate and key files.